cmungall/behavior-lego/README.md

  * White box on top of blue box indicates the agent driving the behavior
  * Yello box to side indicates where the behavior happens.
 For multi-organism this is an ENVO term.
 For single-organism it is an anatomical location.

+This toy example shows a lion chasing an impala in the savanna, biting a chunk of flesh, swallowing, digesting and then defecating in a hedge (I couldn't find an ENVO term for the den of a lion).

 ## Requirements:

  * Protege 4